MaximusTaHan/XUnitTesting/README.md

 This will open up Swagger for endpoint testing.

 The Frontend is written entierly in Html, CSS and Javascript and will call the backend endpoints when opened in the browser.
-Open the Index.html to access the Frontend
+Open the Index.html manually from the project files to access the Frontend

 ## Mocking and test conventions